vackosar/vackosar.github.io/_drafts/2024-02-20-synthetic-data.md

 This data could be something people never write down or say.
 For example human thoughts when problem-solving usually don't get written down.

-The rarer and more important the data the more important this data can be.
+The rarer and more important the data the more important the synthetic data can be.

 If nothing like this data was present during the model pretraining, you won't be able to prompt-instruct the model to perform this.
 Few shot examples can help, but the more complex the problem, the more likely you will need more examples, which are costly to write by hand.